CreateSean/craft-starter/README.md

 The following plugins are installed and ready to be used on the site.
 I prefer to keep plugin usage to a **minimum** so do **not** install a plugin unless absolutely necessary.
 If it can be done natively, it should be done natively.

-1. Environment Label - adds a color bar across the control panel indicating current environmen
-2. Minify - minifies html/css/js on production
+1. AssetRev - link to css and js files with manifest.json file names
-3. CKEditor - Rich Text Editor
+2. CKEditor - Rich Text Editor
-4. Retcon - extra twig filters
-5. SEOmatic - used for all SEO.
+3. Contact Form
-6. Control Panel CSS - add custom styles to the CP
+4. Control Panel CSS - add custom styles to the CP
+5. Environment Label - adds a color bar across the control panel indicating current environment
-7. Hyper - used for buttons and other linkks
+6. Hyper - used for buttons and other links
-8. ~~User Manual - in CP user manual ~~ removed until a Craft 5 version is available
-9. Knock Knock - password protect staging site (pass: **letmein**)
+7. Knock Knock - password protect staging site (pass: **letmein**)
-10. Typogrify
+8. Minify - minifies html/css/js on production
+9. Retcon - extra twig filters
+10. SEOmatic - used for all SEO.
 11. Sprig - Reactive components
-12. AssetRev - link to css and js files with manifest.json file names
+12. Typogrify
+13. ~~User Manual - in CP user manual~~ removed until a Craft 5 version is available

 ## Typogrify